noir-lang/noir/docs/docs/aztec/architecture/architecture.md

 ## Programming contracts with Noir

+A "smart contract" is defined as a set of public and private functions that operate on public and private state respectively.
+Each function is represented as a ZK SNARK verification key, where the contract is uniquely described by the set of its verification keys.

 [Noir](https://noir-lang.org) is a programming language designed for converting high-level programs into ZK circuits.
 Based on Rust, the goal is to present an idiomatic way of writing private smart contracts that is familiar to Ethereum developers.
 Future versions will include concepts such as contracts, functions and storage variables.

 The end goal is a language that is intuitive to use by web3 developers with no cryptographic knowledge.